-- Turn IP to saute mode.
-Once the hot sign displays add ghee.
-Add cumin seeds, ginger, garlic and green chili.
-Saute for a min.
-Add onions and cook for 2 mins stirring a few times.
-Add chopped spinach, salt and 1 cup of water.
-Close IP with pressure valve to sealing.
+- Turn the Instant Pot to saute mode and heat ghee.
+Add cumin seeds, ginger, garlic, and green chili.
+Saute for a minute.
+Add onions and cook for 2 minutes stirring a few times.
+Add spinach, salt, and water.
+Close the Instant Pot with pressure valve to sealing.

 - For frozen spinach - Pressure cook on (Hi) for 1 minute

 - For fresh spinach - Pressure cook on (Hi) for 0 minute

 - Quick-release and turn off the Instant Pot